10 Facts about the Great Wildebeest of Africa you need to know.

 5. Grazing Tactics

-6. No leader with in the Migration
+6. No leader within the Migration

 7. Among the “Seven New Wonders of the World” is the Wildebeest migration.